 MongoDB is a NoSQL Database.
-It is an open-source document-oriented database and written in c++. it is used for a high volume of data storage.
+It is an open-source document-oriented database written in C++. it is used for a high volume of data storage.
 It is not a relational database.
 It has important features like indexing, regular expression, sharding data, etc.

 Advantages:-